MaiaraRodrigues/CV/README.md

 Welcome to the new season of my life!

 I am a deeply curious, adaptable and trilingual **Software Developer**, recently graduated from [Makers Academy](https://makers.tech/).
-I am passionate about challenging myself learning new things and bringing new ideas into projects.
+I am passionate about challenging myself, learning new things and bringing new ideas into projects.
 Eager to start a new role where I can consolidate and extend my programming knowledge, aligning with a team that values feedback, communication and inclusivity, as well as continual growth.
 During my Makers journey I had the opportunity of developing my programming skills, learning the best practices of software engineering and enjoying being part of a team where I made friends for life. </div>

 <div align="center">